godaddy/terminus/README.md

   // both
-  logger,                          // [optional] logger function to be called with errors onSendFailure                    // [optional] function to be called before sending 503 on healthcheck failures };
+  logger,                          // [optional] logger function to be called with errors onSendFailureDuringShutdown      // [optional] function to be called before sending 503 during shutdowns };

 createTerminus(server, options);